The following are FAQs related to going live with ShipEngine.

 Using accurate values for home-country currency will help ensure that shipping charges and customs fees are charged appropriately.

-We are also continuously improving our Help Center Knowledge Base with content to provide instant answers to your business and technical questions.
+We are also continuously improving our Help Center with content to provide instant answers to your business and technical questions.
 Type individual words, phrases, or even full questions into the search bar, and the Help Center algorithm will pull up the articles that best answer your question.
-Alternatively, you can browse our Knowledge Base or developer documentation.
+Alternatively, you can browse our developer documentation.

 Want to learn more about how ShipEngine can work for you?
 Fill out our contact form and we’ll put you in touch with a representative.